junxit/us-congress-bills-112/metadata.md

 - 2012-08-02 — Reported (Amended) by the Committee on Intelligence.
 H. Rept.
 112-645, Part II.
 - 2012-08-02 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 112-645, Part I.
 - 2012-08-02 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 112-645, Part I.
+- 2012-09-12 — Considered as unfinished business. (consideration: CR H5900-5901)
+- 2012-09-12 — Considered under the provisions of rule H. Res.
+773. (consideration: CR H5890-5901)
+- 2012-09-12 — DEBATE - The House proceeded with one hour of debate on H.R.
+5949.
+- 2012-09-12 — House amendment offered
+- 2012-09-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-09-12 — On passage Passed by the Yeas and Nays: 301 - 118 (Roll no. 569). (text: CR H5890)
+- 2012-09-12 — POSTPONED PROCEEDINGS - The Chair put the question on adoption of H.R.
+5949, and announced that the ayes had prevailed.
+Mr. Ruppersberger demanded the yeas and nays, and the Chair postponed further proceedings on question of adoption until later in the legislative day.
+- 2012-09-12 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 301 - 118 (Roll no. 569).(text: CR H5890)
+- 2012-09-12 — Resolution provides for consideration of both H.R.
+5544 and H.R.
+5949.
+Both measures are debatable for one hour each.
+For H.R.
+5544, specified amendments are in order.
+For H.R.
+5949, the amendment in the nature of a substitute recommended by the Committee on the Judiciary now printed in the bill, shall be considered as adopted.
+For each bill, one motion to recommit is in order, with or without instructions.
+- 2012-09-12 — The previous question was ordered pursuant to the rule. (consideration: CR H5900)